Ogoto Onsen Yumotokan: Stay at a Traditional Ryokan with Stunning Lake Biwa Views and Hot Springs

 Hikone Castle

-This castle ranks among one the most famous in Japan.
-The castle tower dates back to the Edo Period and is a designated national treasure.
-In fact, there are only five castle towers designated as national treasures.
-Hikone Castle was built over a period of roughly 20 years.
-While glistening in the moonlight, the castle is an enchanting site and sightseeing destination around Lake Biwa.
+This castle is renowned throughout Japan as one of the finest castles.
+The castle tower dates back to the Edo period and is designated as a national treasure.
+There are only five castle towers designated as national treasures in Japan, making them known as the "Five National Treasure Castles."
+Hikone Castle was constructed over a period of approximately 20 years during the Edo period.
+Illuminated by the moonlight, Hikone Castle is beautiful and is counted as one of the Eight Views of Lake Biwa.

 Enjoy Your Stay at Yumotokan at its Fullest